k-misztal/mvi-sample-app/README.md

 As well there is pagination for loading recommended places.

+Application can rotate, and state is not lost while rotating (and requests are not cancelled).

 ## Build instructions
 Only run `./gradlew assembleRelease` in main dir of project.
 You will find apk file in `app/build/outputs/apk`.